My Garden Zone Is

 Shrubs make an attractive addition to any yard or garden

 While many people think bushes are primarily green, many flowering varieties can add color and flair to your lawn.
-These shrubs are lovely in the spring when they come alive with color.
+They are lovely in the spring when they come alive with color.
 Burning Bush-Burning bush is a large shrub and an excellent choice for beginning gardeners because it is easy to grow and does not require extensive maintenance.
-This shrub is best known for its gorgeous shades of crimson.
+They are best known for its gorgeous shades of crimson.
 Burning bush works well in containers, flower beds, and borders.
 It thrives in just about any soil type and does not need extensive pruning to be attractive.